 Sy’s Fund helps young adults ages 18-39 who are facing the challenges of cancer by funding their creative passions, pursuits, and hobbies as well as integrative therapies such as acupuncture, reflexology, and therapeutic massage.

-We are a tribute fund in memory of Silas “Sy” River Bennett, a young man who thrived on ideas, projects, and goals.
+They are a tribute fund, founded in memory of Silas “Sy” River Bennett, a young man who thrived on ideas, projects, and goals.

-Understanding the extreme challenges young adults with cancer face, it is our goal to provide something that will help to make a difference in their daily lives.
+Understanding the extreme challenges young adults with cancer face, it is their goal to provide something that will help to make a difference in the young adults daily lives.

 Please, Donate or Hold A Fundraiser